 17. 52% of smart speaker owners are interested in receiving info about deals, sales, and promotions from brands.
 Consumers are open to building relationships with brands via voice channels (Source: Google).

 Voice Interaction is Directly Linked to Local Search and an Increase in Valuable Phone Calls

-23. Calls will influence $1 trillion in US consumer spending this year.
-In a voice-first world, calls will be the most convenient way for customers to convert, driving this number even higher (Source: BIA/Kelsey).
+22. Calls will influence over $1 trillion in US consumer spending this year.
+In our mobile-first world, calls are often the most convenient way for customers to convert (Source: BIA/Kelsey).

-24. Phone calls convert to 10-15x more revenue than web leads.
-Calls are the most valuable conversions marketers can drive from voice searches.
-By tracking the calls driven by your Facebook ads, you can measure your full ROI and optimize accordingly (Source: BIA/Kelsey).
+23. Phone calls convert to 10-15x more revenue than web leads.
+Calls are one of the most valuable conversions marketers can drive from voice searches.
+By tracking the calls driven by voice searches, you can measure your full ROI and optimize accordingly (Source: BIA/Kelsey).

-25. Callers convert 30% faster than web leads.
-Calls provide a more immediate return on your digital marketing investment (Source: Forrester).
+24. Callers convert 30% faster than web leads.
+Calls provide a more immediate return on your marketing investment (Source: Forrester).

-26. Caller retention rate is 28% higher than web lead retention rate.
-Driving calls from voice searches is also more profitable in the long-term — callers are more loyal than web leads (Source: Forrester).
+25. Caller retention rate is 28% higher than web lead retention rate.
+Driving calls from voice searches is also profitable in the long-term — callers are more loyal than web leads (Source: Forrester).

 So, How Can You Drive More Calls and Customers from Voice Search?